 How will I benefit from achieving this outcome?

-Reminding yourself about what it is you are working towards in the long-term will help you to remember what’s most important moving forward.
-This will likewise allow you to re-prioritize your actions accordingly to help create the momentum you need to achieve your goals.
+Reminding yourself of what you’re working towards will help you to recall what’s most important.
+This will likewise allow you to re-prioritize your actions.
+As a result, you will create the momentum you need to achieve your goals.

 Take the time to learn from this experience by asking yourself: